odoo/documentation/legal/terms/enterprise.rst

 5.2 Renewal charges
 -------------------

-Upon renewal as covered in section :ref:`term`, if the per-User charges applied during the previous Term are lower than the most current applicable per-User list price, the per-User charges will increase by up to 7%.
+Upon renewal as covered in section :ref:`term`, if the charges applied during the previous Term are lower than the most current applicable list price, these charges will increase by up to 7%.

 .. _charges_thirdparty: